Frozen Peanut Butter Cup Pie.

 3. Meanwhile, make the filling.
 In a food processor, combine the peanut butter, dates, and vanilla and pulse until completely smooth and creamy.

 4. In a large mixing bowl, whip the cream until stiff peak form.
 Gently fold the whipped cream (and greek yogurt if using half and half) into the peanut butter mix until no streaks remain.
+Alternately, you can just add the whipped cream to the food processor and pulse until combined.
 Remove the tart pan from the freezer and spread the filling inside.
 Place in the freezer.

 5. In a microwave safe bowl, microwave the chocolate and milk on 30 second intervals stirring after each, until melted and smooth.
 Spread the chocolate over the peanut butter layer.
 Cover and freeze until firm, about 1-2 hours.
 Let the pie sit 10 minutes before serving.
 Top as desired.
 Enjoy!